-Let’s talk IPS vs. digital sales methods for photography…advantages, disadvantages and which makes the most sense for YOUR business!
+Let’s talk IPS photography vs. digital sales …advantages, disadvantages and which makes the most sense for YOUR business!

-IPS vs. digital photography is one of those subjects that really shouldn’t be controversial.
+IPS photography vs. digital sales is one of those subjects that really shouldn’t be controversial.
 Let each business owner figure out what’s best for him or her and move on, right?

 Except it IS controversial.
 Each side thinks their way is the best way and what’s best for the industry.
 IPS (In Person Sales) photographers feel giving away so many digitals makes each image, and thus the industry itself, less valuable.
 Digital sales photographers believe they are giving what clients want embracing the societal shift away from prints.